EUCAIM/mini-node/README.md

 ## Prerequisites
 Linux distribution
 Python 3.8+
-kubectl and minikube installed and configured
-Helm installed (helm must be available in your PATH) GitHub SSH key configured
+kubectl and minikube installed and configured with the addons: ingress Helm installed (helm must be available in your PATH) GitHub SSH key configured